speech and language teaching concepts for How to Catch a Santa Claus in speech therapy

 Do you have what it takes to catch jolly old St. Nicholas himself?
 Santa Claus is getting ready to deliver presents to children around the world, but the wily How to Catch Kids have set traps galore!
 With the help of his trusty Reindeer and Elf, Santa will have to use all his festive magic to avoid being caught.

-This fun rhyming Christmas book can be used in speech therapy to address rich vocabulary.
-It is also great for noticing character expressions and text features as well as for sequencing!
+This fun rhyming Christmas book pairs well with How to Catch an Elf can be used in speech therapy to address rich vocabulary.
+It is also great for noticing character expressions as well as for sequencing!
 Discover more of the speech and language teaching concepts for using How to Catch Santa Claus in speech therapy below:

 Key Teaching Concepts